Nicoya Peninsula Costa Rica

 Manzanillo, Pacific coast of Costa Rica

-At low tide you can walk over the rocks to a large, shallow lagoon which is protected by a rocky reef.
-It's a good place for snorkeling and has the best light in the morning hours.
+The beach of Manzanillo is shaded by stocky palm trees and old almendros leaning far out over the sand.
+Bathing is possible at mid to hight tide.
+During low tide be careful of underwater rocks.
+At low tide you can walk over the rocks to a shallow lagoon which is protected by a reef.
+It’s a good place for snorkeling and has the best light in the morning hours.

-The best place for swimming is on Playa Ario, a 10-min hike north, across the Rio Manzanillo.
-From here further north the beautiful, lonesome beaches and the estuary of the Rio Bongo have recently been declared a Wildlife Refuge, to protect the sea turtles who come to lay their eggs into the sand.
+The best place for swimming is on Playa Ario, a 10-min hike north, across from the Rio Manzanillo.
+The coastal strip from here until the estuary of the Rio Bongo belongs to the » Wildlife Reserve Caletas Ario which protects sea turtles who come to these lonesome beaches to lay their eggs.

 Manzanillo Beach

-Although Manzanillo is only a 20 min drive away from the bustling surf village of Santa Teresa, the tranquil beach community has so far escaped touristic development.
-So far there are only some simple cabinas for rent, a well-hidden nature lodge, and a couple of vacation rentals.
+Although Manzanillo is only a 20 min drive away from the bustling surf town of » Santa Teresa the tranquil beach village has so far escaped touristic development.
+There aren’t any hotels in Manzanillo, only a small nature lodge hidden in the hills and some vacation rentals.
+A beachside restaurant serves typical Costa Rican dishes with nice beach and sunset views.

 Travel Costa Rica